quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 ## Mapping request data

-Let's make the greeting use case slightly more complex by adding a parameter to its `hello()` method:
+Let's make the greeting usecase slightly more complex by adding a parameter to its `hello()` method:

 <!---[CodeSnippet](usecase2)-->
 ```java